Kicer86/coding_conventions/c++.rules.md

 * C/C++ files layout is the same as for header files but related header file should be included as first to be sure it is self-sufficient.

+### Functions
+* Functions should have no more than 2-3 arguments.
+It increases readability and reduces possible problems with single responsibility.
+* Return by value.
+It is easier to read the code, clients can *const* returned value, RVO and move semantic make it fast as returning by in/out argument.

 ### Coding tips
 * Consider using **std::function** instead of tiny interfaces in classes which emit notifications. <br/>